VECTOR3Studio/101-JS-random-Bg/README.md

-This is Website, when you click random Bg by clicking a button
+This is Website, when you click the button the random background color will be generated